After the Alpine Blessing: re-alpsegen

 Electric Indigo.

-Camera: Andreas Gockel, Michaela Schwentner.
+Camera: Andreas Gockel, Michaela Schwentner

-Commissioned by IMA Institute of Media Archeology.
+IMA Institute of Media Archeology

 Descending a staircase / in shifts